Boat & Bike Provence / Camargue in France

 Day 2: Aigues-Mortes, round tour (Cycling 55 km / 34 miles)

-Going through small country lanes of Camargue between canals, lagoons and small villages you will reach in the afternoon the charming fishermen's village Le Grau-du-Roi.
+Going through small country lanes of the Camargue between canals, lagoons and small villages you will have the chance to see the famous black bulls and the white horses typical of this region, as well as the pink flamingos.
+In the afternoon you will reach the charming fishermen’s village Le Grau-du-Roi.
 Possibility of a refreshing bath on the beach.

 You will sail for a couple of hours up to Saint Gilles and then cycle to today's destination: Arles, known for the richness of its antique and Roman patrimony.
 The city fascinates you with its hidden treasures.
 Getting lost among its small alleys will be like entering a picture by Van Gogh.
 In the afternoon you will also have the opportunity to be welcome by a professional guide, who will accompany you around the jewels of the town.